mduran16/Recorderjs/README.md

 # Recorder.js

-## This fork of RecorderJS supports down sampling to a sample rate of 16000.
+## This fork of Recorder.js supports down sampling to a sample rate of 16000.

 ## A plugin for recording/exporting the output of Web Audio API nodes